07.08.19

 Sizing from another ring can be a very accurate way to measure your ring size.
 However, don’t make the mistake of assuming your fingers are all the same size!
 We can’t tell you how many times we’ve seen someone measure a ring size from a right-hand ring only to find out their left ring finger is a totally different size.

-Order our free try at home kit
+(or get our free try at home kit)

 For most rings, getting it resized is easy, and either free, or very affordable.
 But, some rings, like eternity bands, can’t be resized.
 Even if they can, it’s another chore you’d rather not do.
 Our try at home kit comes with a free ring sizer which makes measuring your ring size a snap.
 Why not take it for a test drive?